psychemedia/storytelling-notes/press_gang.md

 The Landlord stated, that having ocasion to rise early the next morning, he went to bed by ten o'clock on Thursday night, soon after which he was disturbed by his daughter coming to inform him that a press-gang had come into the house.
 He could not believe, her, as he had never before known such a circumstance.
 On his coming down he found a number of people in his tap-room, and his wife told him she had received a cut on-the arm, and was otherwise much hurt, by a number of people who were strangers to her.
 He saw a pistol thrust through the window, and threats were uttered by the people against any who should oppose them.
 He then ordered the door to he opened, and demanded to see the warrant, which being shown to him, he told the people they might search where they pleased, adding, that he had no lodgers, and that if the persons in the tap-room had arms, as the Lieutenant had insinuated, it was a circumstance unknown to him.
 After this statement, the LORD MAYOR dismissed the complaint.
 ```

-In the following example, it appears as if one landlay was actively going even further, by actively trying to encourage men to desert the Navy!
+In the following example, it appears as if one landlady was actively going even further, by actively trying to encourage men to desert the Navy!

 ```{admonition} **, November, 1809
 :class: dropdown